clamity-toolbox/clamity-guide/docs/Man Pages/selfupdate.md

 COMMAND OPTIONS

-	--no-pkg-mgr
+	--no-pkg-mgr --no-backup --no-python
-		Update the clamity installation without including the package manager.
+		Update the clamity installation without performing the specified task(s).

+	--me-only
+		Only update the clamity software, do not perform any other tasks.

 DESCRIPTION